How Mojo supports RWPS. Or, why RWPS must be heavy on the Mojo (preview…see “What’s Really At Stake” in “About”)

 So I’ll leave it up to you.
 (Ten Years After, 1970)

-It’s not yet a “movement”.
-And there’s not a cool definition of “mojo” that fits this application, beyond you know ‘It’ when you’ve got it, but may not know if or when you’ve lost It.
-Austin Powers lost his Mojo and wasn’t worth a crap without it.
-At least he knew it.
+It’s not a “movement”.
+And there’s no cool definition of “mojo” that fits this application, beyond you know ‘It’ when you’ve got it, but may not know if or when you’ve lost It.
+Austin Powers lost his Mojo and he wasn’t worth a crap without it.
+But at least he knew it.
 We’ve lost It and most folks don’t have a clue it’s gone.